KDD25SciSocLLM/KDD25SciSocLLM.github.io/_pages/about.md

 ### TOPICS

-We enthusiastically invite submissions from diverse fields at the nexus of AI, science, and society, including but not limited to healthcare, environmental science, education, public policy, social science, chemistry, and biology.
+We enthusiastically invite submissions from diverse fields at the nexus of AI, Science, Society, and **Scientific and Societal Applications** including but not limited to healthcare, environmental science, education, public policy, social science, chemistry, and biology.

 We particularly encourage contributions that demonstrate the practical applications of LLMs in addressing real-world challenges.
 Relevant topics, focused on scientific and societal applications, **include but are not limited to** the following list:

 - Pre-training scientific foundation models
 - Development of multimodal language models that integrate modalities like images, graphs, and time series